johanbook/node-web-crawler/README.md

 # node-web-crawler

-A simplistic Nodejs CLI for web crawling.
+A simplistic Nodejs CLI for web crawling images.

 ## Installation